mcellteam/Workshop_2016/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

-The collection of images will look something like the next figure
+The collection of images will look something like this

 ![Simple geometries dataset snapshot](cellorganizer/simple_geometries_dataset.png "Simple geometries dataset snapshot")